 - The program is provided at no cost to employers, and setup is simple. - Businesses enroll their workers and process payroll deductions; they are not plan sponsors and are not legally liable for the accounts.
-Reporting and administration are handled by a financial services firm hired and overseen by the state. - Offering a retirement savings benefit helps small businesses compete on a more level playing field with larger businesses to recruit and retain workers. - Any employer can start its own plan, such as a 401(k), at any time, thus replacing the state program.
+Reporting and administration are handled by a financial services firm hired and overseen by the state.

+- Offering a retirement savings benefit helps small businesses to recruit and retain workers, putting these employers on a more level playing field with larger businesses. - Any employer can start its own plan, such as a 401(k), at any time, thus replacing the state program.
 In fact, data from the first states to adopt an automated savings program shows that the rate at which employers have started their own plans has increased since the state programs were established.